DariaMoryakova/calculator-app/README.md

 - **Kevin Smith** - Division operation API proxy, master API proxy, product designer

 ## Acknowledgements
-* We thank Gregory S Bledsoe for his knowledge, mentorship, and for giving us the opportunity to build this product.
+* We thank Gregory S. Bledsoe for his knowledge, mentorship, and for giving us the opportunity to build this product.